AAformer: Auto-Aligned Transformer for Person Re-Identification: Experiments

-Intuitively, the number of part tokens $P$ determines the granularity of the body parts.
-Thanks to the flexibility of AAformer, one can set multiple sets of part tokens with different granularity for an AAformer model, which means partitioning the image with different granularity in parallel.
-For example, granularity $\{2, 3\}$ indicates there are totally 5 part tokens added.
-The first two part tokens divide the image patches into two groups and the last three part tokens divide them into three.
-The results of AAformer with different granularity are shown in Table~\ref{table:gran}.
-We observe that the setting of granularity $\{2,3\}$ usually obtains the best accuracy, which is consistent with the setting of MGN.
-All the previous results of AAformer on different datasets are obtained with the default setting of granularity $\{2,3\}$.
+{\textbf{Different numbers of [PART]s in AAformer.} Intuitively, the number of [PART]s $P$ determines the granularity of the body parts.
+Thanks to the flexibility of AAformer, we can partition the input image with different granularity in parallel in an AAformer model.
+For example, granularity $\{2, 3\}$ indicates there are 5 [PART]s added.
+The first two [PART]s divide the image patches into two groups and the last three [PART]s divide them into three.
+All the [PART]s are randomly and independently initialized, but they will be assigned image patches of different semantics in the training, and eventually learn to be different part prototypes.
+The results of AAformer with different numbers of [PART]s are shown in Table~\ref{table:gran}.
+As we can observe, the setting of $\{2,3\}$ usually obtains the best accuracy, which is consistent with the setting of MGN.
+Besides, the results also show that the number of [PART]s is not the more the better.
+All the previous results are obtained with the default setting of granularity $\{2,3\}$.}